-- Will Scoob! be available on Blu-ray and DVD?
+- When will Dune be available on Blu-ray and DVD?

 The blue-green tinted visuals revel in the noir tropes of old, the Hammett like structure of a crime thriller unravells in front of the viewer but is played as part of a familiar backdrop, the teen-movie.
 Constructed in a way that showcases the conventions of both film-noir and of the high-school film, Brick shows itself diving headfirst into a world we should find recognisable however we have to stand at a uncomfortable distance, this is due to the words spoken, to the cold performances of the young actors.

 We get the Jock, the Nerd, the Outsider, the Popular Girl.
 We see the drama club, the high-school party, the vice-principals office.
 But all of this is shrouded in a world of hard drugs, murder, sex, betrayal and crime.

 The stylised dialogue, reminds us we are watching a film which is a farcry from the John Hughes teen films of the 80s, from the American Pie gross-out teen comedies of the late 90s and early 00s.

 This is a “folly of youth” that is unfolding before us, just with the maturity of the hard-boiled detective, the dangerous sexiness of the femme fatale, the aggresive muscle, the physically challenged yet mentally brilliant crime lord.